npankov/pokedex/README.md

 https://pokkedexx.herokuapp.com/

-This project was generated with [Angular CLI]
+This project was generated with Angular